118 Effective Dyslexia Teaching Strategies - Forbrain

 Create a Collaborative Environment

 Among the most effective dyslexia and teaching strategies is to encourage peer support and collaboration.
 This can foster a sense of belonging, and promote social interaction among students with dyslexia who may be experiencing social and emotional struggles.
+I’ve found that working together with peers, such as within groups, can boost the student’s motivation and confidence when tackling learning activities.

 For example, students with dyslexia can work collaboratively in small groups with classmates to complete cooperative learning activities.
 This might include playing literacy-based games or engaging in activities such as matching letter tiles to spell a given set of words.